Print on-demand books, or printing books on press. Do your research. Be knowledgeable and compare before you place your book order.

 - Get sample books that are on similar paper and similar page count.
 Get books that have a lot of full-color photos, if your book will have many photos.

 - Wipe a moist finger across print on demand books.
 Toner will smear.
 Is that okay with you?

 - As stated before, print on demand books are fine for 1 or 2-color books, provided there are no binding issues.
 But, if an author is publishing a photography book or a book with a lot of photos, they need to consider other options.

 - Always get your own ISBN, either with Star Print Brokers, or with ISBN.org.
 You should be the publisher of your book, not the service provider.

-We are not fans of print on demand books, although we sometimes offer POD for short runs.
 In our opinion, printing on press with Star Print Brokers is the only way to go!